 MOD JMC/73/2

-5.308A In the Bahamas, Barbados, Belize, Canada, Colombia, the United States, Guatemala and Mexico, the frequency band 614-698 MHz, or portions thereof, is identified for International Mobile Telecommunications (IMT) – see Resolution 224 (Rev.WRC-19).
+5.308A In the Bahamas, Barbados, Belize, Canada, Colombia, the United States, Guatemala, Jamaica, […] and Mexico, the frequency band 614-698 MHz, or portions thereof, is identified for International Mobile Telecommunications (IMT) – see Resolution 224 (Rev.WRC-19).
 This identification does not preclude the use of these frequency bands by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
 Mobile service stations of the IMT system within the frequency band are subject to agreement obtained under No. 9.21 and shall not cause harmful interference to, or claim protection from, the broadcasting service of neighbouring countries.
 Nos.
 5.43 and 5.43A apply.
-(WRC-19)
+(WRC-23)

 Reasons: To ensure sufficient spectrum for IMT, to enable the reduction of the digital divide.